mdn/content/files/en-us/web/html/element/input/submit/index.md

 ## Examples

-We've included simple examples above.
+We've included basic examples above.
 There isn't really anything more to say about submit buttons.
 There's a reason this kind of control is sometimes called a "simple button."

 ## Technical Summary